-The climate crisis may seem like such a vast and complex problem that mankind is simply incapable of addressing it.
+The may seem like such a vast and complex problem that mankind is simply incapable of addressing it.
 However, a new study offers hope that transformational change in just a couple of key sectors could bring about “tipping points” that have outsize effects.

 The study, published in Climate Policy, was co-authored by Tim Lenton of the University of Exeter and Simon Sharpe, a Deputy Director in the UK Cabinet Office.